-- ► To prevent wall damage, use a stud finder to locate studs. - A minimum pipe run of 10ft is recommended to minimize vibration & excessive noise. - Two of the A, B, and C air circulation pathways must be free from obstructions at all times.
+- Copper lines must be independently insulated. - To prevent wall damage, use a stud finder to locate studs. - A minimum pipe run of 10 ft is recommended to minimize vibration & excessive noise. - ► Two of the A, B, and C air circulation pathways must be free from obstructions at all times.